Trends in the CEP industry: The impact of e-commerce and digitalisation

 Summary

 The continuing growth of e-commerce and online customer behaviours offer a positive outlook for the CEP industry.
 But growth is always accompanied by challenges in terms of keeping up with customer demands and expectations.
-In terms of optimising CEP operations to cope with parcel volume growth while maintaining profitability, BEUMER Group predicts digitalisation will facilitate the way forward.
+In terms of optimising CEP operations to cope with parcel volume growth while maintaining profitability, BEUMER Group predicts that the numer one trend in the CEP industry will be digitalisation, and it will likely facilitate the way forward.
 Those players that leverage the data already available to them through their daily processes, will be better placed to optimise their operations in more cost-effective ways.

 Subscribe to our newsletter